pulumi/docs/pulumi-hugo/themes/default/content/blog/esc-enhanced-editor/index.md

   - secrets
 ---

 With [Pulumi ESC](/product/esc), our goal is to not only create a tool that simplifies the development process but also one that developers love.
-Building on this goal, we're excited to unveil the new Enhanced Pulumi ESC Editor, a big leap forward designed to improve the authoring experience for developers everywhere.
-This upgrade is focused on addressing the common challenges encountered during coding such as syntax errors and the need for frequent documentation lookups.
-Our aim is to make the process of authoring environments straightforward and remove the common hurdles for a smoother workflow.
+In pursuit of this goal, we're excited to announce enhancements to the Pulumi ESC environment editor.
+These enhancements are focused on addressing common challenges encountered when authoring environments: syntax errors, type errors, frequent context switches to and from documentation, and more.
+Our aim is to make the process of authoring environments as straightforward as possible by removing common hurdles.

 <!--more-->

-## Highlights of the Enhanced Editor
+## Highlights

-- **Auto-complete**: This feature provides suggestions for code snippets and resource properties, eliminating the constant need to reference documentation.
-It's engineered to accelerate and refine the coding process, enabling developers to concentrate on innovation and problem-solving
+- **Auto-complete**: This feature provides suggestions for code snippets and resource properties, easing the need to reference documentation.
+It is engineered to accelerate and refine the coding process, enabling developers to concentrate on innovation and problem-solving.
-- **Enhanced Diagnostics**: This goes beyond basic syntax checks by providing in-depth insights into potential errors, coupled with real-time fix recommendations.
-It serves as your personal coding assistant
+- **Enhanced Diagnostics**: These diagnostics go beyond basic syntax checks by providing in-depth, as-you-type insights into errors.
-- **Hover Documentation**: Simply hover over any piece of code to see a detailed tooltip with relevant insights and examples.
-This instant access to information reduces manual documentation lookups, streamlining the development process and minimizing disruptions
+- **Hover Documentation**: Hover over any piece of code to see a detailed tooltip with relevant documentation and examples.
+This instant access to information reduces the need to context switch, streamlining the development process and minimizing disruptions.

-Tap 'Ctrl+Space' on the Editor reveal the list of functions and properties.
+Tap 'Ctrl+Space' in the editor reveal the list of functions and properties.

-{{< video title="Pulumi ESC Enhanced Editor Demo" src="./esc-enhanced-editor-demo.mp4" autoplay="true" loop="true" >}}
+{{< video title="Pulumi ESC editor enhancements demo" src="./esc-enhanced-editor-demo.mp4" autoplay="true" loop="true" >}}

 ## Contextual Information to your environments

-We also added support for getting rich contextual information such as current user, organization, environment name to the environments.
-You can use it to enrich audit logs, refine OIDC subject for granualar access and more!
-You can use the `context` attribute along with the following options to get contextual information:
+We have also added support for accessing contextual information from within an ESC environment such as the current user, organization, and environment name.
+You can use this information to enrich audit logs, refine OIDC claims for more granular access, and more!
+This information is available by accessing the `context` property, and contains the following information:

 * `context.rootEnvironment.name`: the name of the root environment being evaluated
 * `context.currentEnvironment.name`: the name of the current environment being evaluated
-* `context.user.login`: the user login identifier
+* `context.user.login`: the login of the user evaluating the environment
-* `context.organization.login`: the organization login identifier
+* `context.organization.login`: the name of the user's organization

 ```yaml
 values: